Daniel-KM/Omeka-S-module-Contribute/README.md

 Contribute (module for Omeka S) [archived]
 ===============================

-[Contribute] is a module for [Omeka S] that allows visitors to correct, complete or translate metadata of the resources without access to the admin board.
+[Contribute] is a module for [Omeka S] that allows visitors to edit, complete or translate metadata of the resources without access to the admin board.
 Access to the edit page may be controlled by a token, that you can send to your users.